 “The OSCE has a comprehensive approach to security that encompasses politico-military, economic and environmental, and human aspects.” (osce.org/who 6th Oct 2012)

 The OSCE is closely aligned with the United Nations.

 "The OSCE recognizes that the United Nations Security Council bears primary responsibility for the maintenance of international peace and security.
 Thus, the United Nations is the OSCE's primary partner organization." (osce.org/ec/43240)

-Sending Watchtower representatives for attendance at these events show a different set of standards apply to the leaders as opposed to Watchtower followers.
+Sending Watchtower representatives for attendance at these events, and letters for consideration, show a different set of standards apply to the leaders as opposed to Watchtower followers.

 The main goals for the US at the 2006 OSCE Human Dimension Implementation Meeting were clearly at odds with Watchtower doctrine, promoting democracy and political will.

 - "To demonstrate U.S. commitment to human rights and democracy, and to show support for NGOs working in these fields."

 - "To generate political will among OSCE participating States for implementing OSCE commitments in the Human Dimension."

 The 2006 participants yet again include Mr. Marcel Gillet representing the European Association of Jehovah's Christian Witnesses.